Tulip-0333/docs/en-GB/api/appendix.md

 ## Sorting

 The API allows sorting elements.
 To do so, you will need to pass the parameter `sort`, with the value being the field being sorted, a comma and then asc/desc.
 By default everything is sorted desc.
 For instance, `sort=id,desc` will sort by `id` descendently, and also `sort=id` will.
 When there's a sorting section in an endpoint, the fields that can be sorted will be specified.

+## Relax stats and scores
+By default, all API handlers (both [v1](v1) and [peppy](peppy)) will return "classic" scores and stats only, for backwards compatibility.
+It's possible to retreive relax stats and scores (or, in some API handlers, both classic and relax at the same time) with the `relax` GET parameter.

+- `relax=0` refers to classic
+- `relax=1` refers to relax
+- `relax=-1` refers to both classic and relax (not alway supported)

+Generally speaking, refer to the Parameters paragraph of the API handler you're interested in to know how the `relax` parameter behaves.

 ## Play style